frequency-chain/frequency/designdocs/capacity.md

 8. Target Registered Provider is issued generated Capacity.
 9. Target Registered Provider issued Capacity becomes available at the start of the next Epoch.
 10. Stakers can increase their staked amount for a given target.
+11. Note: MinimumStakingAmount should be greater or equal to the existential deposit.

 Note that we are considering allowing locked tokens to be used to pay transaction fees.